homelight/hlrubo/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add gem to application Gemfile:

 ```ruby
 group :development do